Sunshine Fest 2025

 Room 256, 2nd Floor

 What are the best independent enforcement models to make transparency laws work, within and outside the courts.
 Utah, Nevada and other states are exploring options.
 Let’s look at the most promising practices in the states and nations, especially after the demise this spring of Mexico’s heralded information commission.
+This session was recorded by a panelist (and attendees told).
+Audio recording available here.

 • Margaret Kwoka, Ohio State University (moderator, see her Transparency Guardians piece on enforcement)